 Other Causes of Infrequent Periods

-Irregular menstrual periods can be caused by uterine disorders such as adenomyosis, uterine fibroids, endometrial hyperplasia and uterine polyps.
+Irregular periods can be caused by uterine disorders such as adenomyosis, uterine fibroids, endometrial hyperplasia and uterine polyps.

-Inflammatory bowel disease (IBD) and types of bowel disorders can cause irregular menstrual cycles as well as weight loss, diarrhea and abdominal pain.
+Inflammatory bowel disease (IBD) and types of bowel disorders can cause irregular cycles as well as weight loss, diarrhea and abdominal pain.
 Diabetes can also be a factor that leads to oligomenorrhea.

 Graves’ disease, thyrotoxicosis or Prader-Willi syndrome can also cause irregular periods.